Remmeauth/remme-core/docs/remme-launch.rst

 Overview
 ========

+REMchain - a multipurpose blockchain service allowing one to store certificate's hash and other important data for verification purposes.

 REMME uses python framework Sawtooth by Hyperledger to develop business logic on top of it.
 A custom consensus is planned to be implemented using Rust language.
 The node at its services are wrapped in **Docker containers** and may be run in "one-click".